 Burlingame, CA 94010

-Redefining dim sum in San Francisco.
+Redefining top notch dim sum and Chinese food near San Francisco.

 Why did we dine here? – Grand Harbor is a Chinese restaurant in Burlingame, California, located right by the San Francisco Bay.
 (Next door to Benihana) It has a grand view of the Bay and the San Francisco Airport to the north.
 Leisurely watch planes landing all meal long.
 Our Last visit was in the Summer of 2019.

 They have a dismal 2.5 star rating on Yelp.
 They mainly get dinged for the service.
 Why is it still packed?

 We saw that the place was packed during the weekends and decided to give it a try.
 We dined for lunch on a Tuesday and still found the parking lot full at noon!
 Parking in the cramped lot is a pain.
 There must be a reason why so many people fight to eat here.